 Costa Cruises announced new Mediterranean itineraries from April 2022 through April 2023, which are now available for booking.

 In all Mediterranean ports, the “longest ever” shore excursion will be offered, visiting sites hard to reach on your own.
-Costa's onboard experience will also be enriched by a renewed food experience, with dishes linked to the destinations visited and signed by a Michelin starred chef.
+Costa's onboard experience will also be enriched by a renewed food experience, with dishes linked to the destinations visited and signed by a Michelin-starred chef.

-The line's 2022 summer season will be focused on the Mediterranean and Northern Europe.
+Costa's 2022 summer season will be focused on the Mediterranean and Northern Europe.

-Costa Pacifica is the other Costa ship to sail in the western Mediterranean with a range of itineraries dedicated to locations in France, Italy, and Spain.
+Pacifica is the other Costa ship to sail in the western Mediterranean with a range of itineraries dedicated to locations in France, Italy, and Spain.

 4 Costa ships will be sailing in Northern Europe.
 Costa Fortuna will offer 2-week cruises to Iceland, or alternatively to England, Ireland, and Scotland.
 Costa Diadema and Costa Favolosa will leave for week-long cruises, respectively in the Norwegian fjords, and in the Baltic capitals, calling 3 days at Stockholm, Sweden and 2 in Saint Petersburg.
 Costa Fascinosa will sail on 12-day itineraries up to the North Cape and in the Baltic Sea.